michaelwodka/outlook-calendar-sfdc-sync/README.md

 from openpyxl.styles import Font, Color, PatternFill    # for making design edits (color, font) in Excel workbook import win32timezone                                    # for setting timezones for dates
 ```
+You will also need to download the "SFDC Outlook Synchronization" folder and copy it directly into your C-drive.

+# Running the Script
+When you run the script, the Tkinter GUI application will initialize and present you with the following screen:

+When running it the first time, you will want to select "Outlook Download" and then press "Ok" to start the calendar download process.
+We will explore the "Outlook SFDC Upload" button a little later.

+Once you click the "Outlook Download" button, a second Tkinter GUI window will appear with the following screen:

+In the first section, you have choices on whether to download your calendar based on pre-set date ranges (e.g., today, last week) or based on custom date ranges (08/01/XXXX - 09/05/XXXX).
+Click the corresponding green "Ok" button next to the choice to begin downloading your calendar.

+The second section contains some advanced features such as including internal calendar events as well as downloading a shared calendar. ***Note: The internal calendar feature is based on analyzing appointment attendees' email domains and including events where everyone has a "cebglobal.com" domain (since this is the company I worked for when creating this script).
+By default, the script excludes events where everyone has "cebglobal.com", since we were only interested in client meetings to sync with Salesforce.

 # License
 See the LICENSE file for license rights and limitations (MIT).